 So, is Amberen Safe?

 Based on the majority of women who commented on the original Amberen review, the supplement seems safe and in fact, appears to help common menopause symptoms like hot flashes and night sweats.
 While some women have reported odd side effects, most have not.
-The report summarized above cannot prove Amberen is linked to spontaneous coronary artery dissection (SCAD).
+The above report summarized above cannot prove Amberen is linked to spontaneous coronary artery dissection (SCAD).
 This could just be an unfortunate coincidence.
-That said, given the serious nature of SCAD, women should discuss the pros and cons of Amberen with their physician to find out if this solution is right for them.
+That said, given the serious nature of SCAD, women should discuss the pros and cons of Amberen with their physicians to find out if this solution is right for them.